 Rich McDonald, MS, CMHC

-As the leader of Wasatch Crest's clinical program, Rich has created a clinical culture that empowers clients to rewrite their stories and develop meaningful lives.
+At the forefront of Wasatch Crest since its founding, Rich has created a culture of quality and compassionate care that empowers clients to rewrite their stories and develop meaningful lives.
 Rich brings over 25 years of leadership experience and ten years working in the recovery community.